codahale/veil-go/README.md

 ChaCha20 vs XChaCha20, and results in a shorter ciphertext by eliding the nonce.
 Finally, encoding the ephemeral public key with Elligator2 ensures the final bytestring is indistinguishable from random noise.

-### Streaming Encryption

-To allow for both authenticated encryption _and_ arbitrarily-sized messages, Veil breaks up plaintexts into blocks, which are encrypted with the derived key and a sequence of nonces.
-Veil uses a nonce sequence similar to TLS 1.3, where an initial derived nonce is XORed with a counter to provide random-looking nonces guaranteed to be unique for each block.
-To prevent ciphertext modification, Veil borrows the finalization concept from Rogaway et al's STREAM construction, which sets the last byte of the nonce to 0 if additional blocks are expected and 1 if the current block is the final block.

 ### Messages